xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.playCinematic(`Json` cinematic, [`bool` unique])

 Triggers the specified cinematic to be displayed for the player.
-If unique is `true` the cinematic will only be shown to that player once.
+If `unique` is `true`, the cinematic will only be shown to that player once.

+If invoked on a secondary player, the cinematic is "queued" until that player becomes primary or cleared upon disconnection.

 ---